 Here are some tips and links, based on my own experiences, that could be helpful.
 Links should open in a new window.
 This page is a work in progress.
-Scroll down and find sources of good planning and background info, my experience with lodging, links to my personal impressions and travelogue and a downloadable guide for non-temple activities.
+Take a look and find good sources for planning your trip, suggestions for excellent background info to the temples and guide books, my experience with several styles and budgets of lodging, links to my personal impressions and travelogue.

 Guide books and Angkor Wat information:

-Cambodia's e-visa program: Note: In the past there had been some online discussions about the online visa site, some technical difficulties and several fake sites.
-All these issues seem to have been resolved.
-I and many other people I know always use it.
+Cambodia's e-visa: I and many other people I know always use it.
 But to be fair, the visa on arrival process is also generally quick and easy except for the occasional attempt of the immigration officers to get a few bucks extra out of unsuspecting tourists when paying.

 There must be around 200 hotels, guesthouses and bed & breakfasts in Siem Reap in every price class imaginable.
 Here's my experience:

 Tripadvisor: a great resource to explore various lodging options from the cheapest to the most expensive.
 Places are ranked and rated by fellow travelers.
 Have been very satisfied when using it.

 Where have I personally stayed?
 Over my six trips, I have made a point of staying at many different places so I could share my experiences with the website visitors.
 They are in the $20 - $120 price range.
 Excuses to the real budget travelers as I did not stay in any super inexpensive places.
 Although I was very happy with all of these quite different places, Seven Candles Guesthouse has become my go-to guesthouse and my home away from home when visiting!

 Seven Candles Guesthouse